Close

 Power to the Underdog

-I try not to go into a first meeting with any preconceived notions.
-It’s easy to misunderstand what’s really going on if you come into it thinking you know who someone is and what they’re capable of.
+I try not to go into a first meeting with preconceived notions.
+It’s easy to misunderstand what’s really going on if you underestimate who someone is and what they’re capable of.

 I don’t care about pedigrees.
 I want to know what a person has done, and what they plan to do next.

-A lot of people make assumptions about me based on my accent and where I went to school.
-But the real story says a lot more about me and how I see the world.
-I grew up in a small industrial town south of Birmingham, England called Redditch.
-Knowing what it took for me to get from there to here... let’s just say I always bet on the scrappy underdog.
+A lot of people make assumptions about me based on my accent and where I went to school, but the real story says a lot more about me and how I see the world.

 An early photo of the Built team after a big customer win.